michaelmcdaniel/GuidgenConsole/README.md

 </pre>

 <h4>How or where do I install it?</h4>
  Install it where ever you want.
-I usually drop it into c:\windows so I can run it from anywhere.
+I usually drop it into c:\windows so I can run it from anywhere.<br/><br/>
+ Guidgen requires the .NET Framework 4 Client Profile available at: <a href="http://www.microsoft.com/en-us/download/details.aspx?id=24872">http://www.microsoft.com/en-us/download/details.aspx?id=24872</a>

 <h4>How do I add it to Visual Studio Tools?</h4>
  Goto: Tools > External Tools<br/>